Astec price target raised to $40 from $36 at Baird

 Baird raised the firm’s price target on Astec (ASTE) to $40 from $36 and keeps a Neutral rating on the shares.
-Q3 results were relatively in line with expectations for the second consecutive quarter, noted the analyst, who also points out that management expects flattish sales in 2024, implying about 16% growth in Q4.
+The firm said Q3 results were relatively in line with expectations with sales below and EBITDA in line with consensus for the second consecutive quarter.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>